ietf-wg-ntp/draft-roughtime/draft-ietf-ntp-roughtime.md

 To disambiguate IPv6 addresses from ports when zero compression happens, IPv6 addresses MUST be encapsulated within [].

-The value of "sources", if present, MUST be a list of strings indicating where updated versions of the list may be acquired.
+The value of "sources", if present, is a list of strings indicating where updated versions of the list may be acquired using the HTTP GET method {{!RFC9110}}.
 Each string MUST be a URL {{!RFC3986}} pointing to a list in the format specified here.
-The URI scheme MUST be HTTPS {{!RFC9110}}.
+The URI scheme MUST be HTTPS
+{{!RFC9110}}.

-The value of "reports", if present, MUST be a string indicating a URL
+The value of "reports", if present, is a string indicating a URL
 {{!RFC3986}} where malfeasance reports can be sent by clients using the HTTP POST method {{!RFC9110}}.
 The URI scheme MUST be HTTPS
 {{!RFC9110}}.

-Server lists have the "application/roughtime-server+json" media type.

 ## Malfeasance Reporting {#malfeasance-reporting}